jlweichen/Coffee-in-the-Cities/README.md

 I exported the CSV files into QGis and Tableau for exploratory analysis.
 I joined this data with the ACS and shapefile data to get a cursory glance.
 Some stores fell on the outer periphery of the search area, and I used QGis's "Clip" function to curtail my analysis only to those stores that fell within one of the zip code areas of interest.
 I also used QGis to convert my clipped CSV files into shapefiles, which I was able to import into Tableau.
 With Tableau, I was able to perform more visual analysis, especially with regards to numerical calculations.
 Using QGis and Tableau also helped me see where my data sets needed cleaning.

 ### Step 3: Cleaning Data
 In QGis and Tableau, I joined the store data to the zip code shapefile by the zip code of the store's mailing address.
 In at least one case, the point location's coordinates fell outside of or adjacent to the boundaries of its' mailing address zip code.
+The boundary between Edina and Minneapolis and the 55410 zip code was one such area.
+One Caribou Coffee store in Eden Prairie has its mailing address listed with the zip code 55344, but the store is within the polygon of zip code 55346, the zip code used by many of the neighboring businesses in the same strip mall.
+While I could have used the functionality of QGis to assign a store's zip code by the polygon in which it fell, I decided to trust the accuracy of the address information culled from the web.

 The only locations with mailing address zip codes not represented by a shapefile are the Starbucks and Caribou stores in Terminal 1 of the Minneapolis-Saint Paul International Airport, which has the USPS zip code 55111.
 Because this zip code is a subset within the boundaries of zip code 55450, I used this zip code to substitute for 55111 for analysis and edited my scraper code to reflect this.